-If you’ve noticed that your basement tends to leak when it’s raining outside or if you happen to notice condensation or puddles in your basement when you head downstairs, the problem may be more serious than you think.
+If you’ve noticed that your cellar tends to leak when it’s raining outside or if you happen to notice condensation or puddles in your basement when you head downstairs, the problem may be more serious than you think.

-Though water damage in all of it’s forms within the basement isn’t uncommon, moisture in your basement could be affecting your health.
+Though water damage in all of it’s forms within the basement isn’t uncommon, moisture in your cellar could be affecting your health.
 Puddles may eventually evaporate but even small amounts of moisture can build up to bigger hazards.